KalicoCrew/kalico/docs/Bleeding_Edge.md

 ### Configuration and Usage
 - **Configuration:** Configuration is similar to regular input shapers, but with some differences in parameters.
 - **smoother_freq_?
-Parameter:** This parameter doesn't correspond exactly to previous settings.
+Parameter:** This parameter doesn't correspond exactly to the current mainline Klipper input shaper settings.
 It represents the minimum frequency that the smoother cancels or, more precisely, the smallest frequency of the pole it cancels.
 This distinction is particularly relevant for smooth_ei and smooth_2hump_ei shapers.

-- **Calibration support:** The scripts/calibrate_shapers.py in the advanced-features branch supports the calibration and overview of available smoothers.
+- **Calibration support:** The scripts/calibrate_shapers.py supports the calibration and overview of available smoothers automatically with no additional user input required.

 ## Extruder PA Synchronization with Input Shaping
 https://klipper.discourse.group/t/extruder-pa-synchronization-with-input-shaping/3843

 ### Overview
-"Extruder PA Synchronization with Input Shaping," synchronizes filament extrusion (Pressure Advance - PA) with the toolhead's motion.
+The Extruder PA Synchronization with Input Shaping feature synchronizes filament extrusion (Pressure Advance - PA) with the toolhead's motion.
 This synchronization aims to reduce artifacts by compensating for changes in toolhead motion, especially in scenarios where input shaping is employed to minimize vibration and ringing.

 ### Background
 Input shaping is a technique used to alter toolhead motion to reduce vibrations.
 While Klipper's existing pressure advance algorithm helps in synchronizing filament extrusion with toolhead motion, it is not fully aligned with the input shaping alterations.
 This misalignment can be particularly noticeable in scenarios where X and Y axes have different resonance frequencies, or the PA smooth time significantly deviates from the input shaper duration.